 Lizzie is currently undertaking a PhD in dance theory at UNSW.
 She has undergraduate degrees in Dance (QUT) and Fine Arts (COFA, UNSW) and a Master of Research in Performance (Macquarie University).
-She has been teaching dance at UNSW since 2013.
-Lizzie has recently guest edited journal issues on dance for Runway Australian Experimental Art (issue #36 DANCE) and for Critical Dialogues (issue #8 dance/visual/art).
+She has recently guest edited journal issues on dance for Runway Australian Experimental Art (issue #36 DANCE) and for Critical Dialogues (issue #9 DANCE/VISUAL/ART).
 Her writing has been published in Performance Paradigm, Tanzconnexions: Asia Pacific and Europe Magazine, Un Magazine, Critical Dialogues and in the forthcoming book Performing Process: Sharing Practice.

-Alongside her own choreographic work, Lizzie works with choreographers and visual artists as an outside eye / mentor / choreographic director, in projects by artists including Rebecca Jensen, Rhiannon Newton, Rafaela Pandolfini, Ivey Wawn and Hissy Fit.
-She also continues to work as a performer and has performed extensively in Australia and internationally in works by artists and companies including Marina Abramović, Hans Van den Broeck, Rosalind Crisp, Tess De Quincey, Mette Edvardsen, Expressions Dance Company, Angela Goh, Agatha Gothe-Snape, Shane Haseman, Nikki Heywood, Samuel James, Joan Jonas, Julie-Anne Long, Jane McKernan, Adelle Mills, Jennifer Monson, Opera Australia, Jess Olivieri, Gail Priest, Jochen Roller, Tino Sehgal, Brooke Stamp, Garry Stewart, Dean Walsh, and many more.
+Alongside her own choreographic work, Lizzie works with artists as a dramaturg / mentor / choreographer in projects by artists including Rebecca Jensen, Rhiannon Newton, Rafaela Pandolfini, Ivey Wawn and Hissy Fit.
+She also continues to work as a performer and has performed extensively throughout Australia and internationally in works by artists and companies including Marina Abramovic, Hans Van den Broeck, Rosalind Crisp, Tess De Quincey, Mette Edvardsen, Expressions Dance Company, Agatha Gothe-Snape, Shane Haseman, Nikki Heywood, Samuel James, Joan Jonas, Julie-Anne Long, Jane McKernan, Adelle Mills, Jennifer Monson, Opera Australia, Jess Olivieri, Gail Priest, Jochen Roller, Tino Sehgal, Brooke Stamp, Garry Stewart, Dean Walsh, and many more.